 Eggen, Jacob, Papers, 1833-1875, (C2698)

-Notes and reminiscences of the history of Highland, IL.
-Also contains notes of an artillery soldier.
-Manuscripts written in German script.
+The papers of Jacob Eggen contain notes and reminiscences of the history of Highland, IL, as well as notes of an artillery soldier.
+Manuscripts are written in German script.

 Eulenhorst Society, St. Louis, Missouri, Records, (WUNP4846)

 Meeting records, historical sketches, music, poetry, memorials and other records of the Society; the "literary branch" of a St. Louis Turner Society from ca. 1907 to ca. 1961.
 The Society included a women's auxiliary and kept their records in German.